sarah-antillia/Tensorflow-Image-Segmentation-Alzheimer-s-Disease/README.md

 5. Inference
 </h2>
 Please move to a <b>./projects/TensorflowSlightlyFlexibleUNet/Alzheimers-Disease</b> folder<br>
-,and run the following bat file to infer segmentation regions for images by the Trained-TensorflowUNet model for Colorectal-Cancer.<br>
+,and run the following bat file to infer segmentation regions for images by the Trained-TensorflowUNet model for Alzheimers-Disease.<br>
 <pre>
 ./3.infer.bat
 </pre>